LEPK02/sc1015-assignment/README.md

 # Predicting EPL Results Using Machine Learning by Luke, Rachmiel and Billie
+by Luke, Rachmiel, and Billie (FCEA Team 6)
 ## Workflow

 ### 1. Data collection via webscraping (./webscraping)